-Initially, the enemy focused on the dismounted infantry arrayed in the tree line at their flank.
-A few boyevaya mashina pekhotys (BMPs) identified and fired back at the engaging MPF section, but their 30mm cannons had no effect on the MPF platform's frontal armor.
+The morning after, a two-vehicle section that was initially attached to the 1st Battalion, 504th PIR was re-routed to the platform.
 The section expended all of its ammunition in the space of 20 minutes, destroying a company-sized element of T-80s and BMPs.

-Continuing to receive only 30mm fire, the section arranged its vehicles to form an effective roadblock, and the enemy armored column was completely halted.
+Continuing to receive only 30mm fire, the section arranged its vehicles to form an effective road block, and the enemy armored column was completely halted.
 It was the first time in recent history that a light brigade had been able to effectively stop the advance of the armored counterattack at JRTC.

-Following the defense, the MPF company was reconstituted and divided up into three armor-infantry teams, two of which were tasked with breaching enemy defenses around the stronghold town of Sangari and passing dismounted paratroopers onto the objective.
+Following the defense, the MPF Company was reconstituted and divided up into three armor-infantry teams, two of which were tasked with breaching enemy defenses around the stronghold town of Sangari and passing dismounted Paratroopers onto the objective.
 These teams were augmented with M1A2 72-ton main battle tanks in addition to the MPF platforms.
 On the approach, the teams took little contact until a section of both MPF vehicles and M1A2s were mistaken for enemy armor and destroyed by friendly dismounted anti-tank systems.
 After absorbing this significant loss, the teams continued to the objective, meeting and destroying enemy armor and successfully opening the breach for infantry to follow through.

-Lessons for the future
+Lessons for the Future

-The bottom line is that success of the light armor-infantry team, as with any enabler, is predicated first on the combined understanding of each other's capabilities and limitations by both armor and infantry leaders, leading to harmonious coordination between crew members and dismounts.
+The bottom line is that success of the light armorinfantry team, as with any enabler, is predicated first on the combined understanding of each other's capabilities and limitations by both armor and infantry leaders, leading to harmonious coordination between crew members and dismounts.
 This is best achieved through repeated MPFinfantry maneuver training at battalion and below level with organic or habitually attached MPF crews.
-In a mission-command environment, the efficacy of armor enablers in training and the development of strong TTPs is limited to a well-informed commander's creativity and willingness to take prudent risk.
+In a missioncommand environment, the efficacy of armor enablers in training and the development of strong TTPs is limited to a well-informed commander's creativity and willingness to take prudent risk.
 Once this habitual training relationship is achieved and strong TTPs are established among leaders, success on the battlefield will follow.

 While this formula for success may seem trivial to commanders who have spent their careers in armored and mechanized organizations, IBCTs typically lack personnel with mechanized experience or understanding of armor doctrine.
-This general lack of understanding of armored capabilities and doctrine among leaders in IBCTs is also dangerous in that it has created a prevalent attitude of rejection toward the armored force.
-Light-infantry commanders and staff typically believe they can accomplish their mission without armor because they have been doing so for decades.
+This general lack of understanding of armored capabilities and doctrine among leaders in IBCTs is also dangerous in that it has created a prevalent attitude of rejection towards the armored force.
+Light infantry commanders and staff typically believe they can accomplish their mission without armor because they have been doing so for decades.
 History has shown, however, that permanent light armor augmentation is an incredible force multiplier, which will allow the IBCT to accomplish much more.

-Whether light-infantry commanders want it or not, the MPF company will become a part of IBCTs in the near future.
+Whether light infantry commanders want it or not, the MPF company will become a part of IBCTs in the near future.
 For those commanders who find themselves with armor enablers for the first time in their formations and don't know how to employ them, I offer that there is no right answer, but experience and history has taught us to adhere to these key principles: